named-data/NDN-packet-spec/data.rst

                    FreshnessPeriod?
                    FinalBlockId?

-Compared with CCNx, four fields are removed: PublisherPublicKeyDigest, ExtOpt, and Timestamp for the following reasons.
+Compared with CCNx, three fields are removed: PublisherPublicKeyDigest, ExtOpt, and Timestamp for the following reasons.

 - PublisherPublicKeyDigest is supposed to be used in selecting data packets signed by a particular key.